 This is a very difficult question to answer as GDPR is still very new, and certainly, it is far too early to be certain if this could happen.
 However, it is important to stress that healthcare providers are still liable for adhering to GDPR legislation despite being outside of EU borders.
-The HIPAA healthcare legislation provides US healthcare professionals with assurances towards patient data security standards, meeting these compliance standards with HIPAA cloud hosting is one of the best solutions for healthcare providers to be ready for GDPR.
+The HIPAA healthcare legislation provides US healthcare professionals with assurances towards patient data security standards, meeting these compliance standards with HIPAA hosting is one of the best solutions for healthcare providers to be ready for GDPR.

 IoT Devices Significantly Increase the Risk of Security Breaches